(From left) Filipino designers Kelvin Morales, Happy Andrada, RJ Santos, Veronica Mae Baguio, Tong Bautista

 Tatler Asia

-Above Clockwise, from left: Kelvin Morales, Happy Andrada, RJ Santos, Veronica Mae Baguio, Tong Bautista
+Above (From left) Filipino designers Kelvin Morales, Happy Andrada, RJ Santos, Veronica Mae Baguio, Tong Bautista

 Tales of subversions